maja-burrack/maja-burrack.github.io/_posts/2025-07-24-multilevel-modelling.md

 end
 ```

-We fit the model like this:
+We fit the model like this (using the NUTS sampler, which I mention at the end of my post on the [Metropolis-Hastings Algorithm]({{site.baseurl}}/blog/metropolis-hastings-algorithm)):

 ```julia
 model = bayesian_multilevel_model(data)